XtonevV/larp-souls/README.txt

-WELCOME to the children birthed by randomness
+WELCOME to the larp souls (no capital letters)

 ALL models and textures were made by me.
 Spare a colorblind fag and credit me if reused (you can use it as inspiration, inspiration doesn't need a credit)